What do dead bonsai roots look like

 One of the telltale signs that bonsai roots are dead or decaying is the presence of a foul odor and a mushy texture.
 When you inspect the roots of your bonsai tree and notice a strong, unpleasant smell, it is a clear indication that something is wrong.

-See also How to grow juniper bonsai seeds
+See also How to create a bonsai rock planting

 The foul odor is usually caused by the decomposition of organic matter, such as dead roots, that are rotting in the soil.
 This decomposition process produces gases that emit a distinctively bad smell.
 If you encounter this smell when examining your bonsai tree’s roots, it is crucial to take immediate action to address the problem in order to save your tree.